 If you are interested in studying an instrument for credit while at the University of Waterloo, you need to audition for a course called Music Studio.
 Music Studio offers individual instruction in voice, piano, guitar and all orchestral instruments.
 Lessons are weekly and normally are 45 minutes in length.
 You receive one lesson a week for twelve weeks.
 You may take up to two terms of studio (approximately 24 weeks of lessons) as arts elective courses, without being a music major.
 You should have a skill level of approximately Grade 8 Royal Conservatory or its equivalent if you wish to enroll in a Music Studio course.
-For information about the audition process, see "How do I arrange an audition for Music Studio?" and "What do I need to do for the audition?"
+For information about the audition process, see "How do I arrange an audition for Music Studio?" and "What do I need to do for the audition?" within these FAQs.

 Once you have passed the audition, you need to drop by the Music Office.
 The Administration Assistant will give you a permission number to register online for the course.
 You must also pay a Music Studio fee on top of your regular tuition, payable to Conrad Grebel University College.
 Lessons are weekly and normally are 45 minutes in length.
 You receive one lesson a week for twelve weeks.

 You must also participate in master classes, which are scheduled throughout the term.
 A master class is a larger version of a lesson.
 All students studying your instrument participate in a group class.
 Every student is required to perform at least once in front of his or her peers and the master class instructor.
 Students who are enrolled in 226 and 227 are encouraged to participate in students recitals.
 These recitals take place near the end of the term.
 Students enrolled in 326, 327, 426 and 427 must participate in students recitals.